dhonus/manga-pet/README.md

 ## Installation
 You can [download](https://github.com/dhonus/manga-pet/releases) the prebuilt windows executable in the releases section.

-If you wish to prepare the binary yourself, install all dependencies with npm
+If you wish to prepare the binary yourself, install all dependencies with yarn
-> npm install
+> yarn install

 And run with
 > yarn start